bologer/anycomment.io/readme.txt

 * Enh - introducing comment likes, #35
 * Enh - minified CSS, to save some loading time
 * Enh - ability to define default user role on creation (registration via plugin), #37
+* Fix - when user has non-default Gravatar, use it, otherwise use default from plugin, #10
+* Fix - proper integration with WP User Avatar & Akismet

 = 0.0.2 – 01.07.2018 =
 * Fix - admin OR moderator was unable to edit comment as it was too old